Quick Start

 What this guide covers

-Cubes are the collaborative, visual documents/components you create with CoCube.
-You can think of a cube like a sheet in a spreadsheet.
-Like a spreadsheet, all data in a cube exists in reactive cells.
-However, unlike a spreadsheet, a cube is not displayed as a grid.
+Components are the collaborative, visual documents you create with CoCube.
+You can think of a component like a sheet in a spreadsheet.
+Like a spreadsheet, all data in a component exists in reactive cells.
+However, unlike a spreadsheet, a component is not displayed as a grid.
 Instead, the cells it contains define how it looks and behaves.

-The first step to understanding this is to talk about the building blocks of cubes: nodes and cells.
+The first step to understanding this is to talk about the building blocks of components: nodes and cells.

 Nodes